fabula-ui/docs/pages/responsiveness/down/en/description.md

 # Description

-The **down** responsiveness property applies a set of properties to an element from a breakpoint down.
+The **down** responsiveness property applies a set of properties to a component from a breakpoint down.